romunro/spigot-docker/README.md

 # Minecraft Spigot server Docker Image
 ## What is it?
 A Docker image with which you can easily set up a dockerized version of a Spigot Minecraft server.
-You can choose between a openJDK flavour of 8 or 17, latest is in 17.
+You can choose between a openJDK flavour of 8 or 17, latest is in 17 and is LTS.
 This means you can setup a Spigot Minecraft server with the lastest version of Minecraft, which requires Java 17 or higher.

 ## Enviroment Tables